Ripon International Festival

-Another major achievement was to secure one of the finest choirs in Europe for the 2004 festival.
-The thirty-eight members of the St. Nikolai Church Choir of the State Tretyakov Gallery Moscow “astonishingly young, but their voices are as old as time” (The Times) gave a breathtaking performance of the Rachmaninov Vespers in the year which marked the 400th Anniversary of the granting of the City’s Charter by King James I.
+Another major achievement was to secure one of the world’s finest choirs for the 2004 festival.
+The thirty-eight members of the St. Nikolai Church Choir of the State Tretyakov Gallery, Moscow – “astonishingly young, but their voices are as old as time” (The Times) – gave a breathtaking performance at Ripon Cathedral of the Rachmaninov Vespers in the year which marked the 400th Anniversary of the granting of the City’s Charter by King James I.

-Over the years the Festival has steadily developed the scope of its programme and built a strong following from throughout the UK with visitors from Europe, Canada, Australia, South Africa, and the USA.
-Spring concerts take place in alternate years, attracting capacity audiences.
+Over the years the Festival has built a strong following from throughout the UK with visitors from Europe, Canada, Australia, South Africa, and the USA.
 The part played by local companies and individuals as sponsors and volunteers continues to be a vital factor in its success and we are grateful to them all.